Innocent259/math-magician/math-magician/README.md

 ### Usage

 To run the project, execute the following command:
-Run npm dev to view the project on local host(npm run dev)
+Run npm start to view the project on local host(npm start)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>